gosling-lang/gos/doc/user_guide/local_data.rst

 Loading a local dataset can be challenging since it requires starting a web-server and/or a `Higlass server`_ for some pre-aggregated datasets.

-**gos** provides an experimental module that transparently serves data via a background ASGI server.
-The various data utilites are imported from the `gosling.experimental.data` module.
+The data utilities in **gos** will transparently serve data via a background ASGI server if a local file path is detected.

 .. code-block:: python

     import gosling as gos
+    # gos.bam, gos.csv, gos.bigwig # file resources
-    from gosling.experimental.data import bam, csv, bigwig # file resources from gosling.experimental.data import beddb, vector, matrix, multivec # higlass tile resources
+    # gos.beddb, gos.vector, gos.matrix, gos.multivec # higlass tile resources

 Installation
 ------------

-You will need to install additional dependencies to use this feature via:
+You will need to install Clodius_ for any higlass tile resources:

 .. code-block:: bash

-    pip install 'gosling[all]' # installs extra deps for background data-server pip install clodius # optional, required for higlass tile resources
+    pip install clodius # optional, required for higlass tile resources

 Usage